Check the Status of the Water at Your School

 Portland Public Schools continues to make progress on returning school drinking fixtures to service.
 Each school is different, and each fixture must be tested and re-tested before we can label it safe for drinking.
 To find out the status of the common area fixtures at schools across the district, click on this chart and this schedule for when future work will be accomplished.
 We are now including a chart for the additional work done on classroom fixtures.
 These documents will be updated on a regular basis.

 PPS has now replaced and brought back online the majority of drinking fountains and kitchen faucets in the common areas of most schools.
 These faucets now meet or exceed PPS water quality standards which are better than those mandated by the EPA.
 Project teams are proceeding to replace in-classroom drinking fountains in schools and facilities where younger students rely on those fixtures.
 The use of bottled water has already dropped significantly saving the district thousands of dollars and more fixtures are being returned to service weekly.

 Many existing in-classroom drinking fountains originally tested below the PPS action level of 15ppb for lead.
-In order to bring more drinking fixtures back on line as soon as possible the district is now retesting those fixtures.
-If they again test below the action levels they will be returned to service.
-That work is underway now and we expect to have all the classroom faucets that test safe to be back on by the end of December.
+In order to bring more drinking fixtures back on line as soon as possible the district retested those fixtures.
+If the test results were below PPS action levels they were returned to service.
+Nearly 700 in-classroom fixtures were returned to service.

 A step by step plan to ensure high water quality